How does Logan Paul make money? The YouTuber turned boxer’s revenue streams

 Many of whom transitioned to YouTube.
 This indeed includes Logan, whose time on the platform thus far has been interesting — to say the least.
 He’s had his fair share of controversies stemming from videos, but he’s also produced content that consistently entertains millions.

 Despite teasing a departure from YouTube in the past, he’s still thriving on the site and it still plays a big part in his income to date.
-As we’ve done with other creators like MrBeast and David Dobrik, it’s time to look at the public revenue streams Logan has in place that allows him to continue with his costly stunts.
+As we’ve done with other creators like MrBeast and David Dobrik, it’s time to look at Logan Paul’s net worth and the public revenue streams he has in place that allows him to continue with his costly stunts.

 How Logan Paul makes money